Kyle Rosenkrans - Interim President

-Kyle is our Vice President of Policy and Advocacy, overseeing our policy and legislative affairs efforts for the entire network.
+Kyle is our interim president, overseeing our policy and legislative affairs efforts for the entire network.
 Kyle has a long and successful resume in issues advocacy and joins NESCN from the Seton Hall University School of Law, where he was a full-time member of the school’s clinical faculty and practicing attorney with its Center for Social Justice.

 Andrea Rogers - Policy Director, Co-Director of Membership and Services

 Andrea is Director of Policy.
 As part of the policy and

 advocacy team, she helps research and develop positions, coordinate advocacy

 events and support government relations.
 She also works directly with member

 charter schools on technical and compliance issues through the Help Desk.

 Prior to joining NECSN, Andrea was Research Associate at the

 Foundation for Education Reform & Accountability, a non-profit education